What should I expect of my child?

 What about practicing at home?

-Play your Music Together CD at home.
+Play your Music Together CD or download the music to play at home.
 If there is a CD player in the car, it's also great to play the CD while driving.
 Do not limit its use to the car, though - children are less able to move to the music while strapped into a car seat!

 Many children will want specific songs repeated again and again.
 Try to accommodate them by replaying their favorite track.
 They crave the repetition because it is necessary for their development.
 Repetition is one way they "practice".